Mountain Path

 Overview

-LaCrisha McAllister is an associate in our Products Liability and Mass Tort practice group.
+LaCrisha McAllister is Counsel in our Products Liability and Mass Tort practice group.

 A recent law school graduate, Ms. McAllister is passionate about achieving justice for unsuspecting consumers, employees, and families exposed to harmful products and chemicals.